 Biodiesel Production and Distribution

 Biodiesel is produced from vegetable oils, yellow grease, used cooking oils, or animal fats.
-Biodiesel is produced by transesterification—a process that converts fats and oils into biodiesel and glycerin (a coproduct).
+The fuel is produced by transesterification—a process that converts fats and oils into biodiesel and glycerin (a coproduct).
 Approximately 100 pounds of oil or fat are reacted with 10 pounds of a short-chain alcohol (usually methanol) in the presence of a catalyst (usually sodium hydroxide [NaOH] or potassium hydroxide [KOH]) to form 100 pounds of biodiesel and 10 pounds of glycerin (or glycerol).
 Glycerin, a co-product, is a sugar commonly used in the manufacture of pharmaceuticals and cosmetics.
-Although the process is relatively simple, homemade biodiesel is not recommended.
-Users risk engine damage, loss of warranty, and operational problems from fuel that does not meet rigorous ASTM D6751-15ce1 specifications.

 Research is being conducted on developing algae as a potential biodiesel feedstock.
 It is expected to produce high yields from a smaller area of land than vegetable oils.